suhamida/About/README.md

 - 👋 Hi, I’m @suhamida
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Laravel and javaScript
 - 💞️ I'm looking to collaborate on this huge network of learning
 - 📫 if you have anything to ask: hamida.cse@gmail.com